lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 .. image:: per_user_quota.png

-Of course, you want to edit the quota, Simply clicking ``Edit`` button in Control column will do.
+Of course, if you want to edit the quota, you can simply click the Edit button in the control column.
 After Clicking ``Edit`` button, you may see the small modal that enables configuring quota setting.
 After input the exact amount, don't forget to Click ``OK`` button, unless the changes will not be applied.

 .. image:: quota_settings_panel.png